Impacts of Consistent Branding on Recruiting

 It’s important to note that standing out isn’t always a good thing.
 Keep personal rants, partying pictures, and offensive memes off of your social media platforms.
 Make sure your website is cohesive and well written.
 You want to stand out in a good way.

 The goal of consistent branding is to stand out while maintaining a professional tone.
 It’s important to keep your branding consistent anywhere a customer or candidate will encounter it.
 This includes your website and social media digital presence, but also ads, billboards, blog posts, work vehicles, and more.

 Some companies go so far as to have a process in place for every step of the customer experience.
 For example: the drivers park on a particular side of the driveway, take three steps back after ringing the doorbell, wear floor protectors, and leave the house cleaner than when they arrived.
 Is all this effort worth paying a little more?
 Many customers agree, yes!

 If a company takes the time to be detailed with their customer experience, it goes without saying they’ll be thorough in their recruiting.
 A consistent brand also includes your team.
 In order to attract candidates who will match your company’s values and vision, it’s vital to find someone who is a perfect fit.
 By creating consistent branding, you’re much more likely to attract this type of candidate.

 If you’re the kind of company to invest in your service, product, or brand, it gives the impression you’re also willing to invest in your team.
 Spending time to make sure your brand is consistently in line with your company’s values and vision is time well spent.

 Consumer marketing is a big part of recruiting.
 When you think of branding, the way it affects your customers is similar to how it will affect your job candidates.
 Instead of a customer giving you money to buy a product or service, a candidate is giving you their time in return for a paycheck.

-Once your branding aligns with who you are as a company, you will start attracting the right people to the right positions when you need them.
+Once your consistent branding aligns with who you are as a company, you’ll start attracting the right people to the right positions when you need them.